aymerick/jeego-devices/README.md

 Build circuit:

   - You can try on a stripboard with: <http://nathan.chantrell.net/downloads/arduino/tinytx/tinytx_stripboard_ds18b20.png>
-  - You cann too order PCBs from SeeedStudio as explained here: <http://nathan.chantrell.net/tinytx-wireless-sensor/#div-comment-190398>
+  - You can too order PCBs from SeeedStudio as explained here: <http://nathan.chantrell.net/tinytx-wireless-sensor/#div-comment-190398>

 Issues: